Get exclusive member benefits & effect social change. Join Today

 Sudden onset of diplopia may be caused by a stroke, migraine headache, aneurysm, or a brain tumor.

 Blindness has many causes.
-The most common include:
+The most common ones include:

 Causes of blurred vision can include one or more of the following:

-Anyone can experience a visual disturbance at any time, but several conditions put you at an increased risk for one or more of the most common visual disturbances.
+Anyone can experience a visual disturbance at any time.
+Several conditions put you at an increased risk for one or more of the most common visual disturbances.
 These conditions include:

 If any of the visual disturbances begins suddenly and unexpectedly, see a doctor as soon as possible.
-In some cases, the visual disturbance may be the result of a minor problem, but many serious conditions, such as aneurysm, glaucoma, and brain tumors first cause vision problems.
+Although the visual disturbance may be the result of a minor problem, vision disturbances can be the first symptom of other serious conditions, such as:

 The first step in treating a visual disturbance is figuring out the underlying problem that is causing it.
-Once you and your doctor have discovered the problem, you can develop a plan for treatment.
-In some cases, the disturbance will go away naturally—blurry vision caused by a headache will usually resolve when the headache recedes.
-However, your doctor may wish to prescribe medicine to prevent future headaches or medicine you can take when a headache begins causing visual complications.
+Once you and your doctor have discovered the issue, you can develop a plan for treatment.
+In some cases, the disturbance will go away naturally.
+For example, blurry vision caused by a headache will usually resolve when the headache recedes.
+Your doctor may prescribe medicine to prevent future headaches.
+They may choose to prescribe medicine that you can take when a headache that causes visual complications begins.

 Written by: Kimberly Holland